-But outside of retired Army Gen. Lloyd Austin, Biden’s pick to be the first African American to lead the Defense Department, the upper echelon of Biden’s Cabinet, including his secretary of state, treasury secretary and chief of staff, remains mostly white.
+But, prior to the news that retired Army Gen. Lloyd Austin is expected to be the first African American to lead the Defense Department, the upper echelon of Biden’s Cabinet, including his secretary of state, Treasury secretary and chief of staff, remains mostly white.

 Another key unfilled position is attorney general, a post that will take on an outsized significance in the wake of a summer that saw nationwide protests over racial injustice and the state of policing in America.

 Biden demurred when asked if he would appoint a person of color to the role and has not yet announced when he expects to fill the position.